artcore-c/Cerebrum/README.md

 - [Debian Project](https://www.debian.org/) - Bookworm base system foundations
 - [Raspberry Pi](https://www.raspberrypi.com/) is a trademark of Raspberry Pi Ltd

+---

 Inspired by the challenge of running production AI on a Raspberry Pi.

----

-**Questions?
-Issues?
-PRs welcome!**